 House cleaning is a task that is carried out all over the world, but have you ever wondered about its history?

 House cleaning is a practice that has been ingrained in human society for thousands of years.
 From the early days of civilization, keeping our homes clean has been an essential aspect of daily life.
-The concept of house cleaning has evolved over time, reflecting the changing needs and values of society.It has been an essential part of human existence since the dawn of civilization and has evolved through the ages, from the ancient civilizations to modern day.
+The concept of house cleaning has evolved over time, reflecting the changing needs and values of society.It has been an essential part of human existence since the dawn of civilization and has evolved through the ages, from the ancient civilizations to the modern day.

 The ancient Egyptians and Greeks understood the importance of maintaining cleanliness and hygiene, not just for their physical well-being but also for their social status.
 In ancient Egypt, people used papyrus, a type of paper made from the papyrus plant, to clean their homes.
 The papyrus was used to wipe surfaces, remove dust, and scrub floors.
 Egyptians also used a type of soap made from a mixture of animal fat and ashes to wash their bodies.

 Bathing was an essential part of personal hygiene in ancient Egypt, and people would take regular baths in the Nile River.
 They would also use oils and perfumes to freshen up and mask any unpleasant odors.
-Perfume was considered a luxury item and was used by both men and women.
+The perfume was considered a luxury item and was used by both men and women.

 The Greeks also placed great importance on cleanliness and bathing.
 Public bathhouses were a common feature of ancient Greek cities, and people would gather there to bathe and socialize.
 Olive oil, which was readily available, was used as a natural cleanser for the body.
 It was applied to the skin and then scraped off with a metal tool called a strigil.
-This process removed dirt, sweat, and dead skin cells.
+This process removes dirt, sweat, and dead skin cells.

 Cleaning the home was also a priority for the Greeks, and they used brooms made of twigs to sweep their floors.
 They would also use a mixture of water and vinegar to clean surfaces and disinfect their homes.

 The medieval period was a time of great social and economic upheaval in Europe.
 The vast majority of the population was engaged in agriculture and lived in rural areas, while the nobility and clergy lived in castles and manors.
-The division of labor was a central aspect of medieval society, and house cleaning was primarily carried out by the house keepers.
+The division of labor was a central aspect of medieval society, and house cleaning was primarily carried out by the housekeepers.

 These individuals were responsible for maintaining the household, including cooking, laundry, and cleaning.
 They would sweep floors, scrub surfaces, and wash dishes using basic tools and cleaning materials such as soap and water.